The Russian government has approved its first full wartime budget that will significantly increase military spending in 2024 as well as boost social spending to shelter the population from the effects of war and sanctions. The draft budget for 2024 will increase military spending 1.7-fold and for th

 The chief economist for Russia at Bloomberg Economics, Alexander Isakov, estimated the effect of the new version of the fiscal rule at RUB1.5 trillion in additional budget revenues.

 But all this will not bring RUB9 trillion, says The Bell.
-The government directly hinted at how they were supposed to receive them this same week, announcing the introduction of new duties for exporters.
+The government directly hinted at how it was supposed to obtain them this same week, announcing the introduction of new duties for exporters.
 They will be in effect from October 1 until the end of 2024.
-Depending on the exchange rate, the duty will be 10% for fertilizer producers and 4–7% for all other industries.
-At an exchange rate of RUB80 per dollar and below, the duty will be reset to zero (but the forecast of the Ministry of Economy - the average annual rate of RUB90.1 - does not assume this).
+Depending on the exchange rate, the duty will be 10% for fertiliser producers and 4%-7% for all other industries.
+At an exchange rate of RUB80 per dollar and below, the duty will be reset to zero (but the forecast of the Ministry of Economy – the average annual rate of RUB90.1 – does not assume this).

 In fact, we are talking about an indirect tax for export-oriented businesses.
-A businessman working in the fertilizer market shared his calculations with The Bell: for his industry, the introduction of new duties is equivalent to an increase in the effective income tax rate in the fourth quarter of 2023 to 40% (the nominal rate is 20%), and taking into account the previously introduced one-time tax on excess profits - 55%.
+A businessman working in the fertiliser market shared his calculations with The Bell: for his industry, the introduction of new duties is equivalent to an increase in the effective income tax rate in the fourth quarter of 2023 to 40% (the nominal rate is 20%), and taking into account the previously introduced one-time tax on excess profits, 55%.

 This proposal was not particularly discussed with business, two of The Bell’s interlocutors say.
 Moreover, he claims that the chief commissioner for combating inflation, the Central Bank, did not participate in the discussion.
 This seems strange to The Bell’s interlocutor – after all, after the proposal appeared, experts immediately saw pro-inflationary risks in it.